Summary

 George Mason University programs offer undergrads a wide array of community engagement internships – for 3 and 6 credits.
 Over 50 interns – from diverse programs (e.g., Sociology, Politics, Geographic Science) – took a risk on a new, unpaid, totally online internship.

 From 2018 to 2023, they led the People’s Platform for Democracy (the non-profit, non-partisan US onAir Network) to inform & engage their community.
-Without any prior tech background and collaborating virtually, each cohort of US onAir interns learned just enough about Zoom, YouTube, Canva, & WordPress to:
+Without any prior tech background and collaborating virtually, each cohort of US onAir interns learned just enough about Zoom, YouTube, Google, Canva, & WordPress to:

 1. Create & curate Profiles (e.g., US Representatives, US Senators)